-Digital CBT to be offered to children as young as five in a bid to beat depression
+Digital CBT to be offered to children as young as five

 Children as young as five can be offered digital cognitive behaviour therapy (CBT) as a first step in treating mild depression, UK agency the National Institute for Care and Excellence (NICE) has said.